aoran1102/aoran1102.github.io/README.md

 -	Developed JEDI (Job and Economy Development Impact) model with VBA for use in rating future projects’ benefit to the CEC.
 - Designed R-Shiny interactive dashboards to update and track the progress of 212 CEC projects and presented the findings to the Research and Development team each week.
 - Extracted and formatted data from PDF questionnaires using R, reducing data collecting time by 70%.

-<div align="left">UC Davis, Davis, CA, Teaching Assistant</div>
+<div align="left">California Energy Commission (CEC), Sacramento, CA, Data Analyst Intern!</div>

 -	Led discussion sections to introduce SAS programming, including Regression, ANOVA, A/B test, Survival Analysis, Experimental Design, like Interim, Crossover, and Latin Square Design.
 - Held study sections to help students with R programming in Data Structure, Data Visualization, Regular Expression, Web Scrapping, Bootstrap, Machine Learning and Clustering.

   <h2 align="center"> Educational Background </h2>